slugrustle/fx-5800P_progs/README.md

 This repository contains Greatest Common Denominator (GCD) and Least Common Multiple (LCM) program listings for the Casio fx-5800P programmable calculator.
-This lovely calculator ships without these useful routines, but can be programmed to make up for this deficit.
+This lovely calculator ships without these useful routines, but it can be programmed to remedy this deficit.

 ## Getting Started